ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 1. Click **Delete**.
 Deleting a toolchain removes all of its tool integrations, including pipelines, which might delete resources that are managed by those integrations.
 1. Confirm the deletion by typing the name of the toolchain and clicking **Delete**.

-**Important**: When you delete a toolchain, the associated {{site.data.keyword.gitrepos}} repos are not deleted.
+When you delete a toolchain, the associated {{site.data.keyword.gitrepos}} repos are not deleted.
 Users who have access to those repos might have copies of the data if they performed a `git clone` or created a {{site.data.keyword.webide}} workspace.
 To make sure that all data is deleted, you must request that those users delete their copies of the data.
+{: tip}

 ###Deleting all toolchains

 You cannot delete all of the toolchains within a resource group or organization at the same time.
 You must delete each toolchain, one at a time.

-**Important**: Toolchains are scoped by IBM Cloud region and resource group or Cloud Foundry organization.
+Toolchains are scoped by IBM Cloud region and resource group or Cloud Foundry organization.
 Make sure that you select each region and resource group or organization within the region to delete every toolchain that you created.
+{: tip}